 High temporal and spatial resolution snow data represent a critical deficiency in current Arctic monitoring and modeling efforts.
-The SnowModel pan-Arctic simulation dataset offers a rich look at snow climatology and properties from 1979-2009 at unprecedented spatial (i.e., 10-km) and temporal (i.e., 3-hourly) resolution.
-The data were realistically distributed in time and space, and air temperature and snow onset and departure trends largely concur with previous lower resolution climate studies.
+The SnowModel pan-Arctic simulation dataset offers a rich look at snow climatology and properties during 1979-2009 at unprecedented spatial (i.e., 10 km) and temporal (i.e., 3 hourly) resolution.
+The data were realistically distributed in time and space, and air temperature and snow-onset and departure trends largely concur with previous lower-resolution climate studies.
 The merging of state-of-the-art atmospheric forcing datasets (i.e., MERRA) with relatively high-resolution modeling tools (i.e., MicroMet and SnowModel) allowed a detailed mapping of spatial variations in pan-Arctic snow trends.
-These trends exhibit strong regional variations, which are attributed to a combination of spatial variations in atmospheric forcing (primarily air temperature and solid precipitation) and spatial variations in snow-evolution physics.
-The non-linear interactions among snow accumulation and ablation processes created heterogeneity far beyond that seen in the basic atmospheric forcing variables (cf. Figs. 2a and 3a with 7a).
-MicroMet and SnowModel can be thought of as detailed process models that take our understanding of snow physics and dynamics and converts basic meteorology such as air temperature, humidity, precipitation, wind, and radiation, into the evolution of complex snow variables such as depth, density, and sublimation.
+These trends exhibit strong regional variations, which are attributed to a combination of spatial variations in atmospheric forcing and spatial variations in snow-evolution physics.
+The nonlinear interactions among snow accumulation and ablation processes created heterogeneity far beyond that seen in the basic atmospheric forcing variables (cf. Figs. 3a and 5a with 11a).
+MicroMet and SnowModel can be thought of as detailed process models that take our understanding of snow physics and dynamics, and convert basic meteorology such as air temperature, humidity, precipitation, wind, and radiation, into the evolution of complex snow variables such as depth, density, and sublimation.

-The relatively high spatial resolution of this dataset allows important insights into the regional distributions of snow-related features.
-A ubiquitous characteristic of the simulated snow fields is strong regional variability.
+The relatively high spatial resolution of this Arctic dataset allows important insights into the regional distributions of snow-related features.
+A pervasive characteristic of the simulated snow fields is strong regional variability.
 Throughout the Arctic, regions of positive and negative trends are the rule rather than the exception.
-Positive snow-season air temperature trends covered 73% of the simulation domain, negative solid precipitation trends covered 64% of the domain, the number of days with snow on the ground decreased for over 75% of the domain, the snow-onset date was later in the year for 65% of the area, the snow-free date was earlier for 80% of the domain, and the maximum SWE decreased for over 61% of the simulation domain.
+Positive snow-season air temperature trends covered 73% of the simulation domain, negative solid precipitation trends covered 64% of the domain, the number of days with snow on the ground decreased for over 76% of the domain, the snow-onset date was later in the year for 65% of the area, the snow-free date was earlier for 80% of the domain, and the maximum SWE decreased for over 61% of the simulation domain.

-Almost without exception, the domain-averaged 30-year trends indicate decreasing snow throughout the Arctic: The number of days in the core snow season and the total number of days with snow cover has decreased over the last 30 years.
+Almost without exception, the domain-averaged 30-yr trends indicate decreasing snow throughout the Arctic: the number of days in the core snow season and the total number of days with snow cover has decreased over the last 30 yr.
 The onset of snow in the fall occurs later in the year, and the snow-free date occurs earlier.
-The maximum SWE found during the snow season is decreasing, the average snow density is increasing, and the number of rain on snow events is increasing.
+The maximum SWE found during the snow season is decreasing, average snow density is increasing, and the number of rain-on-snow events is increasing.
 All of these are associated with increasing Arctic snow-season temperatures.